 This plan integrates policy areas across departments and disciplines to plan more holistically than prior plans.
 Some recommendations appear in more than one chapter; this is intentional.
 For example, planning for compact development is critical not only to land use, but to more and more affordable housing, meeting climate goals, providing effective transit, and managing infrastructure costs.
 Expanding employment opportunities and growing the tax base necessitates providing more housing affordable relevant to local wages, supporting small businesses, ensuring downtown thrives, and ensuring Northfield is a place employers want to locate.
-Streets are not just for moving cars, they are key public spaces that provide safe corridors for everyone to travel, can be designed to help reduce car travel, recreate, socialize, conduct commerce, and access land for development.
-They connect people to jobs and school, help manage stormwater, provide space for trees, and enable development of the tax base.
-However, they are also a major public expense, contribute to urban heating, air, noise and water pollution and can pose serious health and safety risks to members of our community.
+Streets are not just for moving cars, they are key public spaces which provide safe corridors for everyone to travel, can be designed to help reduce car travel, connect people to jobs, help manage stormwater, provide space for trees, and help kids get to school.
 This plan is intended to help break down departmental silos, encourage community partnerships, and foster creative problem solving for Northfield.